DieselAnalytics/PowerBI_QuadChart/README.md

 - [Mico Yuk](http://bibrainz.com/aof/author/micoyuk/): Mico Yuk provides great training on how to effectively use data visualization to tell amazing stories about your data.

-In addition to the resources above I plan to add content covering how you can leverage R in Power BI as well as in the rest of the Microsoft ecosystem in my [blog](https://dieselanalytics.com/).
+- In the near future I will be updating my [blog](https://dieselanalytics.com/) which has blogs that covers how to use R within Power BI.
+There will be future blogs covering how to use R within other areas of the Microsoft ecosystem.
 Be on the look out!